Cheyenne Mountain Space Force Station

 Cheyenne Mountain Space Force Station (CMSFS) is located in Cheyenne Mountain on the Front Range of the Rocky Mountains in unincorporated El Paso County, Colorado, next to Colorado Springs, The Cheyenne Mountain Complex, an underground facility within Cheyenne Mountain SFS, was first built for the North American Aerospace Defense Command (NORAD) Combat Operations Center, though NORAD moved day-to-day operations to its headquarters on Peterson AFB in 2006.
 However, day-to-day operations were moved back in 2011 after a major overhaul and renovation.

 The location now supports U.S. Space Command's Missile Warning Center, other strategic warning and survivable capabilities, and provides a ready alternative operating location for NORAD's command center.

 Background

 Until 2006, Cheyenne Mountain was the center for the United States Space Command and NORAD which monitored the air space of Canada and the United States through a worldwide system for early warnings of missiles, space systems, and foreign aircraft.
 The operations center was moved from an above-ground facility, vulnerable to missile or bomber attack, to the "granite shielded security" within Cheyenne Mountain during the Cold War as the Cheyenne Mountain Complex.
 The complex was built in the mid-1960s, began operations in 1966, and NORAD's Combat Operation Center was fully operational on 6 February 1967.

 Today the Space Force Station is used as a crew training center and is skeleton crewed and maintained as an alternate command center.
 It has its own power plant, heating and cooling system, and water supply.
 The underground complex was built under 2000 ft of granite within five acres of excavated tunnels.
 Structures outside of the military complex include the parking lots and roads, an old heliport, and the fire station.
 Outdoor facilities include Mountain Man Park, picnic areas, a racquetball facility, softball field, sand volleyball, basketball, a putting green, and horseshoes.
 There is a fitness center inside and outside the mountain.
 The portals for the blast tunnel are entered off the parking lot.
 The Air Force is responsible for all of NORAD Road, to Hwy 115, but has permitted local residents to access the road with motorized vehicles only per an easement agreement between the Space Force and City of Colorado Springs.
 A military gate limits NORAD Road usage past the residential turn-off just west of the State Highway 115 interchange.

 The military complex has, in the past, included many units of NORAD, U.S. Space Command, Aerospace Defense Command, Air Force Systems Command, Air Weather Service, and the Federal Emergency Management Agency.
 The complex's communication center is also used by the nearby U.S. Civil Defense Warning Center.
 The station has an exercise, weights, and cardio gym that is open 24 hours a day.

-United States Space Force units are under the command of the 21st Space Wing at Peterson Space Force Base.
+United States Space Force units are under the command of Space Base Delta 1 at Peterson Space Force Base.
 Colorado Springs has a number of military installations.
 The others are Fort Carson, Schriever Space Force Base, Peterson Space Force Base, and the United States Air Force Academy.